 Generally, even when you’ve paid for a license, you’ll still need to add credit to your video.

 How to get music for Instagram videos

-- Music for Instagram and Facebook’s Sound Collection: this built-in functionality lets you search for free tracks to add to your stories and videos.
+- Music from Instagram and Facebook’s Sound Collection: this built-in functionality lets you search for free tracks to add to your stories and videos.
 While this is great for everyday content creation and accessible in the video editor, it can be quite limiting.
-Sure, it’s a simple way to add music to Instagram stories or reels, but the tracks on offer are fairly limited.
+It’s a simple way to add music to Instagram stories or reels, but there are certain limitations to usage.
 While the music selection is easy to search, especially for stories and reels, you can’t access that easily for normal video posts.
 It can be worthwhile taking advantage of the Facebook Sound Collection, but that is very limited too.

-- License music with Lickd: the best way to add music to an Instagram video, whether it’s reels, stories, IGTV or simply an in-feed video, is Lickd.
-Lickd lets you search for the hottest tracks from famous artists and add them to your content.
+- License music with Lickd: the best way to add music to an Instagram video, (whether it’s reels, stories, IGTV or simply an in-feed video) is Lickd.
+Lickd lets you search for the hottest tracks from famous artists alongside a giant stock music library and add them to your content.
 The costs are low and you won’t have to worry about copyright issues.
 Plus, once you’ve licensed music with Lickd you’ll be able to use it how you want on Instagram and potentially other channels too.

 How to use copyrighted music on Instagram legally

 Once you’ve found the tracks you want to use, there are still some rules you’ll need to follow.
 Instagram has an automated system in place for identifying copyrighted music in videos, even when you’re broadcasting live.
 When you’re trying to add music to Instagram videos you should follow their guidelines, which include: